cshum/ginga/README.md

 ###Middleware

 Upon calling a method, Ginga goes through a sequence of functions `middleware`.
 A middleware consists of arguments:
-* `ctx` - context object, shared across middlewares
+* `ctx` - context object, shared across middleware functions
 * `next` - callback function, invoke with `next()` or `next(err, result)`
 * `onEnd` - event emitter on callback, invoke with `onEnd(function(err, res){ ... })`

 The context object `ctx` maintains state throughout the method call, while encapsulated from `this` object.

-A middleware can make changes to context object, or access changes made by previous middlewares.
+A middleware can make changes to context object, or access changes made by previous middleware functions.

 Current middleware must call `next()` to pass control to the next middleware, or `next(err, result)` to end the sequence and callback with error and result.
 Otherwise the method will be left hanging.